KellyRuizTest/TwitterClone/README.md

 # **Twitter Clone**

-**Twitter Clone** is an app which we can Tweet, Share, Like, Retweet and comment others. just a twitter clone LITE.
+**Twitter Clone** is an app which you can Tweet, Share, Like, Retweet and comment others. just a twitter clone LITE.
 Express yourself

 ## 📸 Screenshots
 ![](media/banner.png)